mdayat/edu-manager-pro/docs/api/auth.md

 ## Refresh

-Request a new pair of access and refresh token, update user's `refresh_token` in the database from newly generated refresh token
+Request a new pair of access and refresh token and returns it to the client, and update user's `refresh_token` in the database from newly generated refresh token.

 ### Endpoint